kaelan87/KaelanLynchRevature/README.md

+# The Paris Creperie

+## Project Description
+A love letter to the cafe I worked at in Boston many years ago, the Paris Creperie has been warming the hearts of Brookline's residents since 1994.
+I built a REST API in order to facilitate an online ordering system for their company, with menu capabilities as well as customer account management.

-Technologies Used
+## Technologies Used
-Visual Studio for Windows
+* Visual Studio for Windows
-C#
+* C#
-.NET Core 6.0
+* .NET Core 6.0
-Swagger
+* Swagger
-SQL Server
+* SQL Server
+* ASP.NET
+* ADO.NET

-Features
+## Features
-Add, update or delete food or drink items from a menu Add, update or delete orders
+* Add, update or delete food or drink items from a menu
+* Add, update or delete orders
-Add, update or delete customers
+* Add, update or delete customers

-To-Do List:
+## To-Do List:
-Ensure all parts of the program run smoothly
+* Ensure all parts of the program run smoothly
-Implement UI using Angular
+* Implement UI using Angular
-More customer capabilities— writing reviews, taking payment, leaving tips
+* More customer capabilities— writing reviews, taking payment, leaving tips

-Getting Started
+## Getting Started
 1 - Clone the reposisotry (git clone https://github.com/kaelan87/KaelanLynchRevature.git)

 2 - Create an SQL Server on whatever platform you desire